Overview of the Gleaning Program

 Share your produce!

 If you have (or anticipate having) more fruits, nuts or vegetables than you can use, please call the Gleaning Program.
-We will do our best to link you with volunteers willing to pick.
+We will do our best to link you with insured volunteers willing to pick.
 Advance notice of one to two weeks is requested to allow time to coordinate the picks.

 Do you want to help?
 If you are a local farmer who wishes to have gleaners harvest surplus vegetables or other crops, please contact the Gleaning Program for more information about how we can support you by providing an income tax receipt and leaving some of the produce with you to sell.
-We have provided gleaners for peas, blueberries, raspberries and corn.
+We have provided insured and vetted gleaners for peas, blueberries, raspberries and corn.

 Contact the Gleaning Program at 250-816-4769 to register your crop.